TeoRamosKees/MongoDB-ExpressJS-practice/README.md

 The purpose of forking this repository was to gain a deeper understanding of MongoDB and Express.js integration.
 The goal was to learn how to create a server API by defining routes and handling HTTP request methods such as GET, POST, PUT, and DELETE.
-It was fascinating to observe how these technologies interact within a Node.js environment.
+It was intriguing to observe how these technologies interact within a Node.js environment.

 ## MongoDB